 Primarily intended for the student who is designing his/her own major within the Humanities.
 Courses are chosen to achieve depth in two areas.

 48 credits from the offerings listed under the School of Arts and Letters and any of its departments/prefixes.
 At least 24 credits must be upper-division courses (numbered 3000 or higher).
-At least 24 credits must be from one discipline; at least 12 of these credits upper-division.
+At least 24 credits must be from one discipline and at least 24 credits must be in a seconddiscipline or an intentional construction of related areas.
+At least 12 of these credits must be upper-division.
 Some leeway is allowed in the above requirements, according to the needs of the student's program and subject to the approval of the School Dean.
 The 48-credit requirement is fixed.